Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### The following features are more likely to bug out at times and require user intervention to fix:
 - Equipping/unequipping gear and player equipment selection.
     - Player can lock up or have the wrong gear equipped.
-    - The Favorites and Magic Menu selected entries reset when a companion player equips an item.
+    - The Favorites and Magic Menu selected entries reset when a companion player equips an item and must be refreshed by moving one category over and back again, which will reset the selected entry.
+Still looking for a seamless solution.
     - Ammo must be equipped 1 unit at a time for companion players to avoid creation of new inventory entries each time the ammo is equipped and to avoid issues with unequipping a large quantity of ammo at once.
 - Player revive system.
     - 'All or nothing' system to incentivize team play: if one player dies, all players die.
     - Refrain from saving while a player is downed.
-    - The game may sometimes consider P1 as dead after they are downed, which can bug out certain spells (such as Vigilant's weapon arts) or interactions (such as interacting with Myrad Keepers in Enderal).
+    - The game may sometimes consider player 1 as dead after they are downed, which can bug out certain spells (such as Vigilant's weapon arts) or interactions (such as interacting with Myrad Keepers in Enderal).
 Must load a save made before the bug appeared to fix.
 - Menu control assignment.
     - Since the mod cannot always determine the triggering source of certain menus, such as Message Box menus triggered externally by scripts, the wrong player can gain control of menus at times.
 A colored border that matches the menu-controlling player's crosshair color is drawn around the screen to indicate which player is in charge of menus.
     - Refrain from opening load doors, fast-traveling, or saving while menus are open, especially if a companion player is controlling menus.
-Data from the companion player (ex. name, race name, skill levels, or inventory) may still be copied to P1 when the game saves, which can only be undone by reloading an older save.
+Data from the companion player (ex. name, race name, skill levels, or inventory) may still be copied to player 1 when the game saves, which can only be undone by reloading an older save.

 #### The following systems are not fully implemented or have some issues:
 - Projectile trajectory adjustments:
     - Predictive projectiles are not accurate when targeting fast-moving targets, such as dragons, because angular momentum is not taken into account as of now and NPC targets accelerate erratically.
 Consider switching to homing projectiles instead.
     - Certain enemies are difficult to hit, such as mudcrabs, because ~~they are the strongest beings in Tamriel~~ some of their model's targetable nodes protrude from their collision capsule and do not collide with projectiles.
-    - Beam projectiles, such as Lightning Bolt, fail to hit targets more often than other types of projectiles.
+    - Beam projectiles, such as Lightning Bolt, fail to hit targets at times, especially when fired along sloped terrain.
 - Staff usage for companion players:
     - No animations when casting.
     - Enchantment charging not implemented.
 - Torso and arm node adjustments:
-    - Blending only implemented for torso nodes.
+    - Motion can spazz out at times.
+    - Nodes will sometimes snap back to their default orientations when the player resets their aim.
-    - Collisions are not always accurate when spinal rotation is modified.
+    - Node positions do not match their associated collision capsules when spinal rotation is modified, which can lead to inaccurate collisions.
+Looking into a fix on my end.
-    - Attacking a target when looking straight up or down leads to some pretty odd looking animations.
+    - Attacking a target when looking straight up or down leads to some pretty odd looking animations at times.

 #### The following systems do not support fundamental or sweeping changes from other mods:
 - Player progression:
-    - Per-player progression only supports 1 perk point gained and 1 health/magicka/stamina levelup per level.
-Any mod which changes these points allotted on level up will likely break the per-player progression system of this mod.
+    - Per-player progression only supports 1 perk point gained and a health/magicka/stamina levelup per level.
+Any mod which changes these allotted points on level up will likely break the per-player progression system of this mod.
-    - P1-specific sources of XP are not synchronized with other players.
+    - Player 1-specific sources of XP are not synchronized with other players.
     - Not all perks in Skyrim's perk tree will apply to other players when unlocked.
 Example: the "Eagle Eye" Archery perk.
-    - Vampire/werewolf transformation perk trees only apply to P1 and not all powers are supported yet for companion players.
+    - Vampire/werewolf transformation perk trees only apply to player 1 and not all powers are supported yet for companion players.
 - Player 1's controlmap and the camera.
     - This mod has its own binds system to ensure that all players are working with the same base controls ***while the co-op camera is active***.
-However, in order to trigger some P1-exclusive events with companion players, P1 input events are emulated and sent out to the game's control handlers, as if P1 were the source of those inputs.
+In order to trigger some player 1-exclusive events with companion players, player 1 input events are emulated and sent out to the game's control handlers, as if player 1 were the source of those inputs.
 Any mod which remaps or disables controls could cause issues with this system.
-In addition, using the default controlmap if you are playing co-op is highly recommended.
+Thus, using the default controlmap if you are playing co-op is highly recommended.
-    - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested, and certain binds, such as the 'Revive' bind will not work for P1 unless the co-op camera is active.
+    - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested, and certain binds, such as the 'Revive' bind will not work for player 1 unless the co-op camera is active.

 #### Common Troubleshooting Tips
 - The game forcibly equips the gear it views as best-in-slot onto NPCs at certain times (example: when an item is added or equipped).
 This mod has a workaround in place to validate the equip state for companion players, but sometimes, players may still have their desired items unequipped or their character may begin stuttering when moving/attacking.
 If this happens, try using the ***'Debug: Re-equip Items in Hands'***, ***'Debug: Refresh Player Managers'***, or ***'Debug: Reset Player'*** binds and see if it corrects the issue.
 If the issue persists, try the ***'Reset Player' Debug Menu player option***.
-- If the Summoning or Debug menus fail to open or if a player's inputs aren't being recognized, ***try tabbing out and then tabbing back in***.
-This will happen when the game doesn't have focus.
+- If the Summoning or Debug menus fail to open or if a player's inputs aren't recognized, ***try tabbing out and then tabbing back in***.
+This will sometimes happen when the game doesn't have focus.
 - If the physics system has bugged out and the player is frozen, warped, or otherwise unresponsive, attempt to reset the player with either ***'Debug: Ragdoll Player'*** or ***'Debug: Reset Player'***.
 Or flop.
 Flopping solves a lot of problems from my experience.
 - If a companion player is controlling menus when they shouldn't be, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.